jiaweixu/CitySim9002/README.md

 # IS2545 DELIVERABLE 2: Unit Testing
 ## Jiawei XU (jix20)

-The challenge in this project is:
+The challenge in this project is:</br>
 1. Using a appropriate object-oriented design:
 ..1.
 I have designed three classes:
 ..2.
 Constant class to store constant variables: 5 constant variables and not methods